campuscode/rails-guides-pt-BR/pt-BR/debugging_rails_applications.md

 => #<Comment id: 2, author: "1", body: "Well, actually...", article_id: 1, created_at: "2018-10-19 00:56:10", updated_at: "2018-10-19 00:56:10">
 ```

-After running `ActiveRecord::Base.verbose_query_logs = true` in the `rails console` session to enable verbose query logs and running the method again, it becomes obvious what single line of code is generating all these discrete database calls:
+After running `ActiveRecord::Base.verbose_query_logs = true` in the `bin/rails console` session to enable verbose query logs and running the method again, it becomes obvious what single line of code is generating all these discrete database calls:

 ```
 irb(main):003:0> Article.pamplemousse